Vietnam.vn - Nền tảng quảng bá Việt Nam

 Not only Ha Giang Although Tay people are new to raising silver carp, the tradition of raising this fish has become a cultural feature to promote local tourism.

-From a species of fish raised to improve life, the fish ponds in Phuong Do have now become a highlight attracting tourists to the Tay village.
+From a fish species raised to improve life, the fish ponds in Phuong Do have now become a highlight attracting tourists to the Tay village.

 Following the winding concrete road around the green rice fields, Mr. Nguyen Van Cay's homestay (Tha village, Phuong Do commune) is a traditional wooden stilt house of the Tay people.